 Corel VideoStudio Ultimate is powerful but easy-to-learn, and can be used to create simple videos without fuss.
 That's not to say it doesn't have a great feature-set: it supports a huge array of tools for when you're ready to make more complex videos.
 A free trial lets you try it out for 30 days.View Deal

-What is the best free video editing software?
+On to the best free video editing software

-Of course, there are some features that can only be found in paid software packages; be sure to check out our picks for the best video editing software under $100.
+Of course, there are some features that can only be found in paid software packages; be sure to check out our picks for the best video editing software under $100 too.
 But if you need just the basics, you've come to the right place.

 The best free video editing software you can download today

-Hitfilm Express is the best free video editing software, as its high-energy style appeals to budding filmmakers who want to put a special touch on a personal event or get creative with a video blog, but it's still easy enough for the adventurous friends-and-family crowd.
+Hitfilm Express is the best free video editing software package.
+Its high-energy style appeals to budding filmmakers who want to put a special touch on a personal event or get creative with a video blog, but it's still easy enough for the adventurous friends-and-family crowd.

-The latest version, Hitfilm Express 14, now supports resolutions up to 4K, GPU-accelerated decoding on Nvidia, AMD, and Intel graphics cards (on PCs only), changes to the interface, and native support for Dolby AC3 audio.
+Hitfilm Express supports resolutions up to 4K, GPU-accelerated decoding on Nvidia, AMD, and Intel graphics cards (on PCs only), changes to the interface, and native support for Dolby AC3 audio.
 It also supports VEGAS files and effects.
-And, it has a new light interface—but if you prefer a dark interface, that'll set you back $9.
+And, it has a light interface — but if you prefer a dark interface, that'll set you back $9.

-Other great features include the ability to create your own lightsaber battles, support for 4K video, as well as such features as 3D effects, 360-degree video editing and lens distortion correction from action cameras.
-You can also purchase a number of add-on packs, starting at around $10, to add functionality to the program.
+Other great features include the ability to create your own lightsaber battles, 360-degree video editing and lens distortion correction from action cameras.
+You can also purchase a number of add-on packs, starting at around $10, to add even more functionality to the program.